cash0826/Summative-Lab-Flask-SQLAlchemy-Workout-Application-Backend/README.md

 flask db upgrade
 python seed.py
 ```
-To open and view the backend, ensure you are in the server directory and run either commands:
+To open and view the backend, make sure that you are in the server directory and run either commands:
 ```console
 flask run
 python app.py